myaut/dtrace-stap-book/book/app/proc.md

 SystemTap uses _uprobes_ subsystem to trace userspace processes, so `CONFIG_UPROBES` should be turned on.
 It was introduced in Linux 3.5.
 Before that, some kernels (mostly RedHat derivatives) were shipped with _utrace_ which wasn't supported by vanilla kernels.
 It is also worth mentioning that like with kernel tracing, you will need debug information for processes you want to trace that is shipped in `-debuginfo` or `-dbg` packages.

 Like with kernel probes, you may access probe arguments using `arg0`-`argN` syntax in DTrace and `$arg_name` syntax in SystemTap.
 Probe context is also available.
-Accessing data through pointers however, would requre using `copyin()` functions in DTrace and `user_<type>()` functions in SystemTap as described in [Pointers][lang/pointers] section.
+Accessing data through pointers however, would require using `copyin()` functions in DTrace and `user_<type>()` functions in SystemTap as described in [Pointers][lang/pointers] section.

 !!!
 WARN
 Tracing multiple processes in DTrace is hard -- there is no `-f` option like in `truss`.
 It is also may fail if dynamic library is loaded through `dlopen()`.
 This limitations, however, may be bypassed by using destructive DTrace actions.
-Just track requred processes through process creation probes or `dlopen()` probes, use `stop()` to pause process execution and start required DTrace script. `dtrace_helper.d` from JDK uses such approach.
+Just track required processes through process creation probes or `dlopen()` probes, use `stop()` to pause process execution and start required DTrace script. `dtrace_helper.d` from JDK uses such approach.
 !!!

 #### User Statically Defined Tracing

 Like in Kernel mode, DTrace and SystemTap allow to add statically defined probes to a user space program.
 It is usually referred to as _User Statically Defined Tracing_ or _USDT_.
 As we discovered for other userspace probes, DTrace is not capable of tracking userspace processes and automatically register probes (as you need explicitly specify PID for `pid$$` provider).
 Same works for USDT -- program code needs special post-processing that will add code which will register USDT probes inside DTrace.

 SystemTap, on contrary, like in case of ordinary userspace probes, uses its _task finder_ subsystem to find any process that provides a userspace probe.
-Probes, however are kept in separat ELF section, so it also requires altering build process.
+Probes, however are kept in separate ELF section, so it also requires altering build process.
 Build process involves `dtrace` tool which is wrapped in SystemTap as Python script, so you can use same build process for DTrace and SystemTap.
 Building simple program with USDT requires six steps:

 	* You will need to create a definition of tracing provider (and use `.d` suffix to savei it).
 For example:
 ```